controlshift/slate-visitthem/source/includes/_authenticated_api_memberships.md

 Find all memberships from both chambers for a given area.

-All offices and events for memberships are returned, no filtering by closeness is applied.
+All offices and upcoming events for memberships are returned; no filtering by closeness is applied.
+Offices are sorted by distance from the searched point, with the closest office first.
+Events are sorted by start time, with the soonest event first.

 ### HTTP Request